iotaledger/wasplib/README.md

         work 100% identical to their Rust equivalents.
 ```

-`WaspLib` allows developers to create Rust or Go smart contracts that compile
+`WasmLib` allows developers to create Rust or Go smart contracts that compile
 into Wasm.
-The interface provided by `WaspLib`
+The interface provided by `WasmLib`
 hides the underlying complexities of the Iota Smart Contract Protocol (ISCP) as
 implemented by Iota's ISCP-enabled Wasp nodes.
-`WaspLib` treats the programming of smart contracts as simple access to a
+`WasmLib` treats the programming of smart contracts as simple access to a
 key/value data storage where smart contract properties, request parameters, and
 the smart contract state can be accessed in a universal, consistent way.

-The _wasplib_ folder provides the interface to the ISCP through _ScFuncContext_
+The _wasmlib_ folder provides the interface to the ISCP through _ScFuncContext_
 and _ScViewContext_.

 The _contracts_ folder contains a number of example smart contracts that can be